siderolabs/talos/website/content/v1.9/talos-guides/install/cloud-platforms/gcp.md

 ### Create the Image

-First, download the Google Cloud image from a Talos [release](https://github.com/siderolabs/talos/releases).
+First, download the Google Cloud image from [Image Factory](https://factory.talos.dev/).
 These images are called `gcp-$ARCH.tar.gz`.

 #### Upload the Image